mnowlin/poli205/syllabus.md

 # Course Requirements and Grading

-Performance in this course will be evaluated on the basis of three papers, ten reading questions, four in--class lab assignments, four homework assignments, a final exam, and a group presentation.
+Performance in this course will be evaluated on the basis of a research design, ten reading quizzes, four in--class lab assignments, four homework assignments, and a comprehensive final exam.

 Points will be distributed as follows:

 Assignment | Points Possible